Curricular Practical Training

 • Do not begin CPT training until you receive your new I-20 with your CPT authorization from the International Center.

-• Your CPT authorization is valid only for the specific employer, location, time period and on the part-time or full- time basis approved and recorded by an International Center advisor.
+• Your CPT authorization is valid only for the specific employer, location, and time period, and on a part-time or full-time basis approved and recorded by an International Center advisor.

 Social Security Number